hongyusu/hongyusu.github.io/_posts/2015-05-11-the-quickest-way-to-blog-github--jekyll.md

 {% endhighlight %}

 One of the good thing I can think of the Hooligan theme is that the syntax highlight of the programming code is very well displayed (see the following section).
-I saw someone is using [_twitter_ theme](http://themes.jekyllbootstrap.com/preview/twitter/).
+I saw someone is using [_twitter_ theme](http://themes.jekyllbootstrap.com/preview/twitter/) or _mark-reid_ theme.
 However, it does not work well with me because of the following reasons

-   - I have to fix few bugs to make 'supporting tagline' work.
+   - For _twitter_ theme, I have to fix few bugs to make 'supporting tagline' work.
-   - This theme does not work well with syntax highlights.
+   - Also the _twitter_ theme does not work well with syntax highlights.
+   - _mark-reid_ theme does not get along well with code block highlight.
+In particular, line change looks weird.

 Remember to add and commit new files to GitHub after installing the theme.

 Yes, it is quite complicated to modify the website, update GitHub, and check the revision from `hongyusu.github.com`.